New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 \subsection{Non-trivial bound for a Jacobi newform}

 However, quite interestingly, we are able to prove a non-trivial bound for the sup-norm of an individual Jacobi form, relying upon the corresponding result for half-integral weights by \cite{Kir}.
 The `trivial bound' is $O_k(1)$, as follows from \conjref{jacobi-conj}.
 Alternatively, we can refer to \propref{phi-crude} for the bound $O(N^\epsilon)$, which we also call the trivial bound.
-Here also we encounter the ``catch" mentioned around \eqref{jac-size-eq}, and have to work to overcome it.
+In this case as well, we encounter the ``catch" mentioned around \eqref{jac-size-eq}, and we have to work to overcome it.
 We prove the following.

 \begin{thm} Let $N$ be an odd, square-free integer and $\phi\in\jkn$ be an $L^2$-normalized eigenform of all Hecke operators away from the level $N$.
 Then